VirtCode/hypr-dynamic-cursors/README.md

         # controls how powerful the tilt is, the lower, the more power
         # this value controls at which speed (px/s) the full tilt is reached
+        # the full tilt being 60° in both directions
         limit = 5000

         # relationship between speed and tilt, supports these values:
         # linear             - a linear function is used
         # quadratic          - a quadratic function is used (most realistic to actual air drag)
         # negative_quadratic - negative version of the quadratic one, feels more aggressive
+        # see `activation` in `src/mode/utils.cpp` for how exactly the calculation is done
         function = negative_quadratic
     }